 Our board-certified vascular neurologists lead a team of medical and surgical specialists and therapists with these goals:

-We are proud to report that for 2017, 92% of our patients with strokes that underwent endovascular treatment had an excellent return of blood flow through the affected vessel.
+We are proud to report that from January–June 2020, 87% of our patients with strokes that underwent endovascular treatment had an excellent return of blood flow through the affected vessel.
+In addition, from January–June 2020, for our patients with strokes that received treatment with intravenous alteplase or tPA, there was a 0% rate of hemorrhagic complications.

 Meet our Stroke Center Director, Dr. Lester Y. Leung